mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 > The service fee is US$85.00 for up to 25 pounds.
 (Buckets weighing over 25 pounds will be charged US$2.00 per pound overage fee.)

 .. and must be mailed in a waterproof plastic bucket found at a hardware store.

+### Resort Closures

+Both resorts will close their doors for resupply packages _at some point during the SOBO season_.
+Unfortunately, this is usually before every hiker has past through.
+Hikers who are moving slower than the main "bubble" risk not being able to pick up their resupply.

+If you choose to use the resorts, keep checking the resort websites - they will tell you the closing date.

+However, there's no guarantee that this date will be honoured!
+The resorts may close several days _before_ the date on the website.

+* Estimate your arrival date for the resort you're going to use.
+If you are within 4 days of when that resort is due to close, consider not using it.
+* Get as much info as you can as you approach.
+Call the resort directly, on the phone.
+Speak to hikers going NOBO.
+* If you are unsure as you approach, _bring enough food to reach Bishop_!
+Never risk running out of food in the Sierras!

 ### Carry Capacity
 Many people who use one of the resorts above will do so to avoid exiting the trail using one of the passes.